CGroll04/spotify-release-tracker/README.md

 ## Why This Project Matters

 This project combines music, automation, APIs, and real-world problem solving.
-It started as a personal tool to avoid missing new music, but it became a practical exercise in authentication, API design, state management, notifications, and scalable automation workflows.
+It started as a personal tool to avoid missing new music and became a practical exercise in OAuth, API pagination, rate-limit handling, persistent local state, and notifications.